Does Your Apple Watch Harm You? Cutting Through the EMF Influencer Claims

 Have you ever noticed that after a period of clean eating, your senses seem sharper?
 Colors appear more vivid, sounds are clearer, and even your sense of smell and taste seem heightened.
 This is no coincidence.
 Detoxification plays a crucial role in enhancing sensory perception, improving everything from vision and hearing to taste, touch, and mental clarity.

-Our modern world exposes us to toxins from processed foods, heavy metals, pesticides, air pollution, and even everyday household products.
-These toxins accumulate in our bodies, dulling our senses, contributing to brain fog, and even disrupting neurological function.
+Our modern world exposes us to toxins from processed foods, heavy metals, pesticides, air pollution, and everyday household products.
+These toxins accumulate in our bodies, dulling our senses, contributing to brain fog, and disrupting neurological function.
+By supporting the body’s natural detoxification pathways, we can restore neurological clarity and sensory function over time.

 The Science of Sensory Enhancement Through Detoxification